Bugmark-Simulator/bugmark_simulation/README.md

    - Password: grafana

   8. To setup the panels that display the graphs, go to `http://<ip-address-of-server>:3030/dashboard/import` and either select "Upload .json File" or copy past the content of [grafana-panels.json](./grafana-panels.json)
-    - Note: Might have to login first at `http://<ip-address-of-server>:3030/login`
+    - Note: Might have to login first at `http://<ip-address-of-server>:3030/login` using username: `admin` and password: `admin`

-  9. [TODO] announce location of panels to simulator to display graphs
+    - Note: This Grafana dashboard uses Variables.
+The variables need only be updated if you want to view data from the dashboard.

+  9. By default, URLs to view dashboards should not have changed.
+    If graphs do not show up in the simulation, try trouble shooting with the AppHelpers function `update_graphs`.

 ## Resetting Bugmark Exchange and all the database

-Run script reset_scr to reset exchange and all database `~/src/bugmark_simulation/exercise/simulation/script/reset_scr`
+Run script reset_scr to reset exchange and database `~/src/bugmark_simulation/exercise/simulation/script/reset_scr`

 Alternatively, to destroy the database and setup from scratch:
 1. Go to the exchange `cd ~\src\exchange`